 Doing (by hand and computer): Design Drawing, Design Modeling, Graphic Presentation, Portfolio Layout and Design

 Program dates: Monday, June 24—Saturday, July 20, 2013

 Application Deadline: Rolling admission (until program is full)

 Other costs (lunch, field trips, materials fee): $200

 A $200 enrollment deposit is required upon acceptance in order to secure a place in the class.
 Tuition may be waived for students whose family income requires scholarship to attend.Back To Top

 Scholarship support is available for domestic students whose family income qualifies them to receive financial aid.
-To be considered for a scholarship, applicants need to fill out a separate Financial Statement & Scholarship Application, in addition to the required application materials listed below.
+To be considered for a scholarship, applicants need to fill out a separate Financial Statement & Scholarship Application and submit to the Admissions Office an official copy of their high school transcripts, in addition to the required application materials listed below.
 Qualified applicants will be reviewed for scholarships beginning May 15th.
 Scholarship applications must be submitted along with the application materials listed below.
 Scholarships will be awarded on a rolling basis until all scholarships have been awarded.
 Early submission is recommended.Back To Top

 - $25 Application Fee